allProgramming/familyTreeTools/README.md

 ## Hello World (and FSBoilerplate)
 FSBoilerplate was created as a JavaScript library/module to simplify the Family Search login/out process (in JavaScript web apps).
 The Hello World tutorial demonstrates the usage of FSBoilerplate.

+* On the Family Search Developers website, add the following URL to the list of approved "Redirect URI"s for your app - http://localhost:8000/tutorials/helloWorld/
 * Open a web browser, and enter the following URL - http://localhost:8000/tutorials/helloWorld/
 * Read documentation in the FSBoilerplate.js file, and read through the helloWorld/index.html code